-The transmission will only execute upshifts or downshifts that will result in a plausible combination of vehicle speed and engine rpm, e.g. downshifts that would result in excessive engine speed are not executed.
+The transmission will execute only gear changes that result in a plausible combination of vehicle speed and engine rpm, e.g. it will not shift down if that would result in excessive engine speed.
 In the MINI COOPER S, with the selector lever in position D, automatic mode, you can shift gears using the shift paddles on the steering wheel.
 The transmission automatically switches to manual mode.
-If you do not shift gears with the shift paddles or accelerate for a certain amount of time, the transmission automatically returns to automatic mode. \blacktriangleleft Malfunction EP appears on the display.
+If you do not shift gears with the shift paddles or accelerate for a certain amount of time, the transmission automatically returns to automatic mode.
+Malfunction EP appears on the display.
 The transmission system is malfunctioning.
 Avoid high loads.
 All selector lever positions can still be engaged; in the forward driving positions, however, the vehicle can only be driven with a limited gear selection.
 Have the system checked immediately.
-Jump-starting and towing, refer to page 140 ff.
-PARKING LAMPS/LOW BEAMS
+Jump-starting and towing, refer to page 146 ff.
+AUTOMATIC TRANSMISSION WITH STEPTRONIC